sparkbox/standard/meetups/README.md

  - Include the topics list
  - Backup topic

-Buildup
+Buildup/Followup
 -------

+**2.5 weeks before the meetup**
+ - Write Preview Foundry Post (3-4 sentences about the speaker/topic, food details, link to RSVP) **2 weeks before the meetup**
- - Tweets, and other social media.
+ - Start sending Tweets, and other social media notices.
  - Invite your friends reminder, send out an anyvite, etc.
- - Day of, day prior, week prior, follow up w/feedback
+**Day of, day prior, week prior**
+ - Follow up w/feedback
+**Within 3 days of the meetup**
+ - Write Recap Foundry Post (1-2 sentences about the speaker/topic, any helpful links related to the talk, embedded video)
  - Email [Speaker Prep][speaker_prep]

 Day Of